A Guide to Drawing Blood from Overweight or Obese Patients

-Correct positioning of a larger individual is not only crucial for comfort, but safety.
+Correct positioning of a larger individual is not only crucial for comfort but also safety.
 It will also allow you to find a usable vein faster.
-In order to survey your patient for veins, make sure they are positioned with arms fully extended.
+To survey your patient for veins, make sure they are positioned with arms fully extended.
 This will help muscle and bone to push veins closer to the surface of the skin.
-If your patient is lying down, having them dangle their arms down can help.
+If your patient is lying down, asking them to dangle their arms down can help.

 How to Find a Vein

 If you’re having trouble finding a good vein right away, ask your patient for help.
 Depending on the reason for their blood draw, it’s not uncommon for obese patients to be familiar with different health conditions.
 They may be used to getting blood drawn quite often.
 So, they may be knowledgeable when it comes to where draws usually work on their body.
 Asking them for that sort of preference can also help to make them feel more at ease and respected.